craigbuckler/html5-export/plan.md

 Why am I converting one document format to another?

-Am I producing a PDF because that's what I've been told to do rather than because it's the best option?
+Am I producing a PDF because that's what I've been told to do rather than because it's the best solution?

-Reports are being produced in HTML so couldn't I just send clients HTML documents instead?
+Reports are being produced in HTML so couldn't I just send clients an HTML document instead?

 HTML advantages:
 * all OSes have a browser - even if there's no PDF reader